geoffreycrofte/juiz-social-post-sharer/readme.txt

 * Spanish (thank to [Roberto Castiñeira](www.mediapartner.es "Roberto Castiñeira's website")!)
 * Turkish (thanks to [Hakaner](http://hakanertr.wordpress.com/ "His website")!)

-<strong>Full <a href="http://creativejuiz.fr/blog/doc/juiz-social-post-sharer-documentation.html">Documentation</a> available</strong>.
+<strong>Full <a href="https://sharebuttons.social/doc/">Documentation</a> available</strong>.

-This tool relies on third-party applications (API), so if you say "it's broken", please tell me why ;) Before adding a bad rating, thanks to open a support ticket to solve your issue.
+This tool relies on third-party applications (API), so if you say "it's broken", please tell me why, how, what 😊 Before adding a bad rating, please open a support ticket to solve your issue.